Sewer plant the main topic at Morro Bay election forum

 “I don’t want to spend time arguing about the water treatment plant,” he said.
 “Let’s build it and move on.”

 The project is planned in two phases.
-The first will be construction of the sewage treatment plant followed by the water reclamation plant, which will allow the treated wastewater to be pumped back into the ground.
+The first will be construction of the sewage treatment plant followed by the water reclamation plant, which will allow the treated wastewater to be pumped back into the ground to replenish the groundwater aquifer.

 Sadowski said he did not like the phased approach.
 “We will be able to get grants if we have a full reclamation project right from the beginning,” he said.

-Many of the candidates lamented the fact that the city and the Cayucos Sanitary District are no longer working together on a sewer project.
-The sanitary district has purchased property north of Morro Bay near Toro Creek where it plans to build its own sewer plant.
+Many of the candidates lamented the fact that the city and the Cayucos Sanitary District are no longer working together to build a treatment plant.
+The Cayucos district has purchased property north of Morro Bay near Toro Creek where it plans to build its own plant.

 “It makes sense to work with Cayucos,” McPherson said.
 “They have already purchased property and are going to build a plant so it may already be too late.”